A Literary City Guide to New Orleans

 The Fry Pans Aren’t Sufficing

-Peyton Burgess’ debut collection of stories, set in the aftermath of Katrina, zooms in on the lives of those who had to return to ruin and militarization of New Orleans.
-The characters here get boozed up, attend lost mail auctions, and navigate the bureaucracy of FEMA.
-Written in vibrant prose, The Fry Pans Aren’t Sufficing offers a view of post-Katrina NOLA told with by a vibrant new voice.
+Peyton Burgess’s debut collection of stories, set in the aftermath of Hurricane Katrina, homes in on the lives of those who had to return to the ruin and militarization of New Orleans.
+The characters here get boozed up, attend lost mail auctions and navigate the bureaucracy of FEMA.
+Its tales are tinged with sadness and loss, but are told with humor.
+Written in vibrant prose, The Fry Pans Aren’t Sufficing offers a vivacious view of post-Katrina NOLA.

 The House on First Street